-The Bachelor of Arts degree in Film Studies is primarily focused on learning about film and emphasizing a broader, more critical approach to the historical, literary, and cultural aspects of the medium.
-It strives to help you understand and articulate the place that film holds as an art-form in our 21st-century culture while creating films of your own with film production majors.
+The Bachelor of Arts degree in film studies is primarily focused on learning about film and emphasizing a broader, more critical approach to the historical, literary, and cultural aspects of the medium.
+We strive to help you understand and articulate the place that film holds as an art form in our 21st-century culture while creating films of your own with film production majors.
 You’ll use your newly-formed foundation in storytelling and filmmaking techniques to produce and direct both live-action and documentary films that reflect our faith and speak truth to the culture at large.

-Students also have an opportunity to participate in the Los Angeles Film Studies semester exchange, giving them a chance to both complete an internship within the Hollywood film industry and either create films or write screenplays with artistic peers from all over the country.
+Students also have an opportunity to participate in the Los Angeles Film Studies semester exchange, giving you a chance to both complete an internship within the Hollywood film industry and either create films or write screenplays with artistic peers from all over the country.